kevintpeng/Learn-Something-Every-Day/Vagrant.md

 After `vagrant up`, virtual machine will be running.
 Run `vagrant ssh` to SSH into the machine. `vagrant destroy` closes the machine.

 ## Synced Folders
+The synced folder on the virtual machine is found in `/vagrant` in root.
+This is synced to the hosting machine's folder where the `Vagrantfile` is.